azmirshah1/bootcamp/README.md

 # bootcamp
-This is my Ethereum Blockchain Developer Bootcamp with solidity practice sheet.
+This is a lab exercise I did while participating in the Ethereum blockchain developer bootcamp with solidity.
+The instructor was Thomas Wiesner.